MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-refactor.md

     - eks-to-aks
 ---

-# Migrate AWS web application to AKS
+# Migrate Amazon Web Services (AWS) web application to Azure Kubernetes Service (AKS)

-This section outlines key considerations for migrating the Yelb application from AWS to AKS.
-Remember that since the [Yelb][yelb] application is self-contained and doesn't rely on external services, migrating it from AWS to Azure can be done without any code changes.
+This article outlines key considerations for migrating the Yelb application from AWS to AKS.
+Remember that the [Yelb][yelb] application is self-contained and doesn't rely on external services, so you can migrate it from AWS to Azure without making any code changes.

 ## Migrating from AWS IAM to Azure RBAC

 If the web application on AWS uses an [AWS Identity and Access Management (IAM)][aws-iam] role for accessing managed services, you need to assign the role to the [EKS][aws-eks] pods to grant access to AWS resources.
-In contrast, Azure implements [role-based access control (RBAC)][azure-rbac] differently than AWS.
 In Azure, you can assign a [role][azure-role-assignment] to users, groups, service principals, or managed identities at a specific scope: management group, subscription, resource group, or resource.
 This allows you to grant specific permissions to the workload identity on a Microsoft Entra protected resource.

 You can configure Azure RBAC using the following steps:

 1. Create a [user-assigned managed identity][azure-user-assigned-managed-identity] and [Kubernetes service account][kubernetes-sa] for the workload.
 1. Assign the necessary [roles][azure-role-assignment] to the managed identity to let the AKS-hosted workload access the required Microsoft Entra protected resources.
 1. Enable the OpenID Connect (OIDC) issuer and Microsoft Entra Workload ID on your AKS cluster.
-For detailed instructions, see [Deploy and configure workload identity on an Azure Kubernetes Service (AKS) cluster][aks-oidc]
+For detailed instructions, see [Deploy and configure workload identity on an Azure Kubernetes Service (AKS) cluster][aks-oidc].
 1. Create a token federation for the managed identity with the [Kubernetes service account][kubernetes-sa] used by the workload on AKS.

 [Microsoft Entra Workload ID][entra] uses [Service Account Token Volume Projection][token-projection], specifically a service account, to enable pods to use a Kubernetes identity.
 A Kubernetes token is issued and [OIDC federation][oidc-federation] enables Kubernetes applications to securely access Azure resources with Microsoft Entra ID based on annotated service accounts.